vk3txd/nko-antenna-brief/docs/NKO_soil_interaction.md

 ## 1. Introduction

-The NKO antenna is different to a traditional off-centre-fed (OCF) antenna because the coax between the 4:1 Unun and the 1:1 balun radiates and really is part of the antenna system.
+The NKO antenna is different to a traditional off-centre-fed (OCF) antenna because the top-fed coax shield between the 4:1 Unun and the 1:1 balun radiates and really is part of the antenna system.
 This creates a multi-conductor structure comprising:

 - Long arm (horizontal)
 - Short arm (horizontal)